Grass Seed Calculator

 Do I need less seed when overseeding than for a new lawn?

 Yes — overseeding rates are roughly half the new-lawn rate for the same grass type.
 Existing turf already covers most of the ground, so you’re filling gaps and thickening the stand rather than establishing an entire lawn from bare soil.
 Using a new-lawn rate when overseeding wastes seed and can cause overcrowding.
+For a rate that also adjusts for how thin or patchy your lawn is (plus a topdressing amount), use the dedicated Overseeding Calculator.

 Sources & further reading

-Last updated: July 9, 2026.
+Last updated: August 13, 2026.